Moisés Caicedo: 2022–23: Emergence and breakthrough

-However, Brighton refused to sell the Ecuadorian with the 21-year-old in contract with the Sussex club until the summer of 2025, after telling him to rest until the end of the transfer window.
-He returned to training on 1 February and returned to action on the 4th, coming on as a substitute in the 1–0 home win over Bournemouth with Roberto De Zerbi telling fans not to criticise the player.
-On 3 March 2023, Caicedo signed a new long term contract with Brighton until 2027, with the option of an additional years extension.
+On 30 January 2023, it was reported that Brighton had rejected a second Arsenal bid for Caicedo which was worth approximately £70m.
+Thus, with Brighton having refused to sell the Ecuadorian and with the 21-year-old in contract with the Sussex-based club until the summer of 2025, the club told Caicedo to rest until the end of the transfer window.
+He returned to training on 1 February and returned to action on the 4th, coming on as a substitute in the 1–0 home win over AFC Bournemouth with Roberto De Zerbi asking fans not to criticise the player.
+On 3 March 2023, Caicedo signed a new long term contract with Brighton until 2027, with the option for another year.
+At Brighton's end of season awards Caicedo won both Player of the Season and Player's Player, promising that "When I go back to my flat I will give this award to my mother and father, they are my inspiration."